During Advent, the Pope said, "As we prepare for t...

 The Pope greets the faithful in St. Peter's Square (@Vatican Media)

-A time for reflection and prayer
+A Time for Contemplation and Prayer

 The Pope in St. Peter's Square during the General Audience (@Vatican Media)

-Upcoming General Audiences
+Forthcoming General Audiences

-Continue without accept
+Continue without accepting

 Cookie Policy

 We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, also for other purposes as specified in the cookie policy.
 Refusal of consent may render the relevant functions unavailable.
-You can consent to the use of such technologies by using the "Accept" button.
-By closing this policy, you continue without accepting.
+You can consent to the use of these technologies by clicking on the "Accept" button.
+By closing this notice, you continue without accepting.

 The following panel allows you to express your consent preferences for the tracking technologies we use to provide the features and perform the activities described below.
-To learn more about the usefulness and operation of these tracking tools, please refer to the cookie policy.
+For more information about the usefulness and functioning of these tracking tools, please refer to the cookie policy.
 You can review and change your choices at any time.
-Please note that refusal of consent for a particular purpose may render the relevant features unavailable.
+Please note that refusing consent for a particular purpose may render the related features unavailable.